Skip to content

 To export the selected permission group, enter the following:

-To update the selected permission group, we will use the POST method:
+To update the selected permission group, we will use the POST method with the following URL and body.
+Replace otherRoles with a new role.
+The field type is a string.

 {